yongyw123/toy-soc/README.md

 ## Extra (Nice to have)

-- [ ] Add interrupt system and incorporate into the IO cores.
-To consider using IP or user-defined.
+- [ ] Add interrupt system.
+To consider using IP or user-defined?